caraka15/node_network/guide/pwr.md

 - The script creates a systemd service file named `pwr.service` to manage the validator node.
 - The validator node will synchronize with the blockchain but will not assume validator responsibilities until it possesses staked PWR Coins.
 - Ensure that you have your validator address ready before requesting faucet PWR Coins on Discord.
-- Use the private key check command responsibly to secure your validator's credentials.